Bangkok – often referred to as the gayest city in Asia along with Taipei – is unsurprisingly a hugely popular travel destination for queer travelers.

 Gay foreigners flock here in droves – though you can also find plenty of either wealthy locals or those trying to find a meal ticket.
 There are plenty of gay shows and bars in Patpong, if you are interested in the seedier – or more adventurous – side of Bangkok…though it is not for everyone.

-For cheaper drinks and a taste of local queer life heads to bars along Saphan Kawi or in Sukhumvit.
-Whatever you’re after, Bangkok can provide – and if the BTS or MRT public transport system can’t get you there, rideshare apps are a cheap and easy way to get directly to where you need to be.
+For cheaper drinks and a taste of local queer life, heads to bars along Saphan Kawi or in Sukhumvit.
+Whatever you’re after, Bangkok can provide – and if the BTS or MRT public transport system can’t get you there, rideshare apps are a cheap and easy way to get directions to where you need to be.

-DJ Station (Silom 2)– The biggest and most notorious gay club in Bangkok if you have any interest in partying till the early hours this is the place.
-A three-level club hosting nightly lip-syncs to trashy pop songs, topless male dance shows, cheap drink and music that is guaranteed to make you get down.
+The biggest and most notorious gay club in Bangkok, if you have any interest in partying till the early hours, this is the place.
+A three-level club hosting nightly lip-syncs to trashy pop songs, topless male dance shows, cheap drinks and music that is guaranteed to make you get down.
 Put this one at the top of your list!

-8 On Eleven (Sukhumvit) – A LGBT-friendly gastro-bar and party concept with a mixed jet-setter crowd and famed for their WILD WEDNESDAY gay nights.
-A chic industrial vibe and the perfect place to relax and unwind away from Silom.
+An LGBT-friendly gastro-bar and party concept with a mixed jet-setter crowd and is famed for its WILD WEDNESDAY gay nights.
+A chic industrial vibe and is the perfect place to relax and unwind away from Silom.

-Tawan Go-Go Bar (Silom)– One of the original gay bars to open in Bangkok in the 80s expect big Asian bears in leather in their nightly shows from 10.30 pm nightly.
+One of the original gay bars to open in Bangkok in the 80s, expect big Asian bears in leather in their nightly shows from 10.30 pm nightly.
 With hundreds of men, this is undoubtedly the biggest collection of muscles in Asia.

-G Bangkok (Silom 2) – Another popular three-story dance club which is muscle-packed most nights of the week.
-The cover charge included drinks, the DJ is great, and plenty of shirtless guys abound.
+Another popular three-story dance club that is muscle-packed most nights of the week.
+The cover charge included drinks, the DJ was great, and plenty of shirtless guys abound.

-Fake Club (Ratchada Soi 4) – The new and improved, this institution caters more to fashionable gay Thai’s and offers a refreshing alternative to foreign heavy Silom.
-With a live band playing both Thai and international hits, nightly shows and becoming a dance club later at night this is a good space for a little bit of everything.
+The new and improved, this institution caters more to fashionable gay Thais and offers a refreshing alternative to foreign-heavy Silom.
+With a live band playing both Thai and international hits, nightly shows and becoming a dance club later at night, this is a good space for a little bit of everything.

 Gay Saunas in Bangkok

-Here is a selection of the biggest and most popular, with a reputation for being orientated towards foreign travelers.
-Prostitution is neither legal or strictly illegal in Thailand and is in part tolerated and regulated.
+Here is a selection of the biggest and most popular, with a reputation for being orientated toward foreign travelers.
+Prostitution is neither legal nor strictly illegal in Thailand and is, in part, tolerated and regulated.
 Prostitution is prevalent throughout the country, and rent boys are typical in many saunas here, but use at your own risk.

 Given the police attention, it can draw, better to stay away from this entirely and stick with good old fashion ‘free’ sauna fun.

-An extremely popular gay sauna with six floors and a modern fit-out including a roof-top terrace.
-All the usual amenities including a gym, sauna, steam room and darkroom – plus the weekly themed parties and special events are extremely popular and well worth planning around. – Reported closed in a police raid –
+An extremely popular gay sauna with six floors and a modern fit-out, including a roof-top terrace.
+All the usual amenities, including a gym, sauna, steam room and darkroom – plus the weekly themed parties and special events are extremely popular and well worth planning around. – Reported closed in a police raid –

-Babylon Sauna (Silom) – Part of the previously mentioned hotel complex, this infamous sauna has extensive amenities including swimming pool, jacuzzi, mazes, sun terrace and more.
-Surprisingly popular with monogamous gay couples also – this is a relaxes, inviting space to unwind however you see fit.
+Part of the previously mentioned hotel complex, this infamous sauna has extensive amenities, including a swimming pool, jacuzzi, mazes, sun terrace and more.
+Surprisingly popular with monogamous gay couples also – this is relaxing, inviting space to unwind however you see fit.

-Chakran Sauna (Phaya Thai) – A somewhat upscale sauna catering to a mostly Thai customer base – there is even a trendy cafe and restaurant here for when you work up an appetite.
+A somewhat upscale sauna catering to a mostly Thai customer base – there is even a trendy cafe and restaurant here for when you work up an appetite.
 A dark room, steam room, and sauna – as well as private cabins, complete the appeal.
-There are also popular themed evenings here including Foam nights so check-out the Facebook page in advance.
+There are also popular themed evenings here, including Foam nights, so check out the Facebook page in advance.

-Exclusive Gym (Sipraya) – Not technically a sauna but the first ‘gay only gym’ in Bangkok.
-Small with a big emphasize on personal trainers and taking your clothes off (along with regular naked work out nights).
-Expect a mix of local and foreigners, big muscles and a lot of distractions.
-No swimming pool here however but they have wrestling, hot yoga, crossfit, and boxing.
+Not technically a sauna but the first ‘gay-only gym’ in Bangkok.
+Small, with a big emphasis on personal trainers and taking your clothes off (along with regular naked workout nights).
+Expect a mix of locals and foreigners, big muscles and a lot of distractions.
+No swimming pool here, however, but they have wrestling, hot yoga, CrossFit, and boxing.